 Orthotropics has traditionally been used exclusively for children, usually under the age of 9.
 It is a system of guiding growth and without growth it was difficult to affect the shape of the adult facial skeleton.
 However there has been intense pressure over the last few years to provide solutions for adults.

-Since orthotropics was gaining the best facial changes yet seen in children, the search is now on to modify the method and concept to reproduce these changes in adults.
-The problems are not insurmountable and an index of older individuals treated previously with orthotropics is given at the end of the page.
+Since orthotropics was clearly gaining some stunning results in children, the search is now on to modify the method and concept to reproduce these changes in adults.
+The problems are not insurmountable and we are making good progress.
 One of the problems has been that adults are understandably reluctant to wear the training appliances for the required 20 hours a day, and it is harder to teach an old dog new tricks.
 As any physiotherapist can attest to, changing posture or muscle tone in an adult is an exceptionally difficult undertaking.

 However, an underlying premise within orthodontic theory is that function follows form and that posture follows function.
 So if a rapid and notable change in form can be gained, that allows a change in posture to stabilise it a permanent change will have occurred.
 If this could be repeated several times by an individual committed to changing their oral and body posture then it may be possible for larger changes to occur.

 The team at the LSFO are currently recruiting exceptionally keen individuals that want to make a significant change in their facial appearance.
 This is no easy undertaking and is requiring a mixed approach from several different professionals to gain these changes.